0xPARC/0xparc-intro-book/easy/src/intro.typ

 want to know who has a higher income without revealing the incomes themselves.
 This is the case where $F = max$, and $x_i$ is the $i$'th person's income.

-Multi-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
+Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.

 === The SNARK: proofs of general problems

-The *SNARK*, first described in 2012, provides a way to produce proofs of _arbitrary_ problem statements, at least once encoded as a system of equations in a certain way.
+The *SNARK*, first described in 2012, provides a way to produce proofs of _arbitrary_ problem statements, at least once the problem statements are encoded as a system of equations in a certain way.
 The name stands for:

 - *Succinct*: the proof length is short (actually constant length).
-- *Non-interactive*: the protocol is not interactive.
+- *Non-interactive*: the protocol does not require back-and-forth communication.
+- *Argument*: basically a proof.
-- *Argument*: technically not a "proof," but we won't worry about the difference.
+  There's a technical difference, but we won't worry about it.
 - *of Knowledge*: the proof doesn't just show the system of equations has a solution;
   it also shows that the prover knows one.

+One additional feature (which we will not cover in these notes) is *zero-knowledge* (which turns the abbreviation into "zkSNARK"): with a zero-knowledge proof, a person reading the proof doesn't learn anything about the solution besides that it's correct.

 So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction: